opendatadiscovery/odd-platform/docs/Adapters.md

 ![](.gitbook/img/architecture2.png)

 ### Adapters
+> :exclamation: Adapters will be deprecated soon!
+To use all features and recent updates of the Platform, we recommend you to install the Collector.

 Adapters are lightweight services that gather metadata in a standardized format.
 They are designed to be source-specific and expose only the information that could be gathered from a particular data source.